enimmy/bhop-get-stats/README.md

    	* All HUDs should be properly displayed to spectators

 * JumpStats Colors
-	* All HUD element colors are changeable but have inherent links.
+	* All HUD element colors are changeable but have inherent links (except FJT).
    	* You can adjust colors by "action", so you can change the color of any "bad action"/"good action", and all HUDs will reflect that color.
    	* The reasoning behind this, is doing it differently drastically ups code complexity/memory and I just don't see a need, this feature is already overkill.
    	* Defaults: